GitOnMyLvl/taskmon/README.md

 - **Reset Logic**: Streak resets to 1 if a day is missed
 - **Progress Bar**: Visual progress towards milestone streaks

-### Hunger System
+### Monster Collection

-- Monster hunger decreases over time
-- Feeding restores hunger and improves mood
-- Mood affects monster animations
+- Multiple monster species available (Slime, Dragon, Cat, Dog)
+- Each monster has independent XP and evolution progress
+- Switch between monsters to manage different companions
+- Collect all species for achievements

 ### Achievements